 Anyone with a favorite nook on the couch can attest that there is an art to whiling away a day doing absolutely nothing, and it all starts with having an extra-cozy living room from which to laze around guilt-free.
 Luckily for homebodies, a penchant for comfort doesn't have to mean a sacrifice of style.
-Thanks in part to hygge—the Danish concept of coziness and contentment that's made its way into American interior design, a comfort-minded space is downright trendy—and chic, comfy pieces are easy to come by.
+Thanks in part to hygge—the Danish concept of coziness and contentment that's made its way into American interior design—a comfort-minded space is downright trendy and chic and comfy pieces are easy to come by.

-So whether you're switching channels solo or hosting friends for an impromptu get-together, these are the tricks that will make your living room feel ultra cozy.
+So whether you're switching channels solo or hosting friends for an impromptu get-together, these 42 tricks will make your living room feel ultra cozy.

 Pile on the Pillows

-To rest your head when a Netflix binge turns into a Netflix nap or to rest your feet on when you're tired of sitting up straight, pillows are the foundation of a cozy living room.
-Toss a few pillows on your couch and chairs, and don't overlook the floor: overstuffed floor pillows can double as extra seating for guests.
+Whether you use them to rest your head when a Netflix binge turns into a Netflix nap or to prop your feet up when you're tired of sitting up straight, pillows are the foundation of a cozy living room.
+Toss a few pillows on your couch and chairs, and don't overlook the floor: Overstuffed floor pillows can double as extra seating for guests.

 Light a Fire